 For more than 10 years, the ISS National Lab has invested in startups and provided them with access to push the boundaries of space innovation and advance their R&D. This year, two startups were awarded the Technology in Space Prize, funded by CASIS and Boeing in partnership with the MassChallenge startup accelerator program.
-Symphony Biosciences is testing an implant that activates an immune response to treat solid cancerous tumors, and FluxWorks Inc. is testing a noncontact magnetic gear that could increase the lifetime of mechanical gears in extreme environments.

-"We are most excited about our regenerative medicine investigations sponsored by the ISS National Laboratory that leverage unique conditions found only in space.
+Symphony Biosciences is testing an implant that activates an immune "We are most excited about our regenerative medicine investigations sponsored by the ISS National Laboratory that leverage unique conditions found only in space.
 Our 3D printed human tissue research in microgravity is already driving innovation with the potential to improve patients' lives by developing novel therapies and support technologies."